loxilb-io/loxilbdocs/docs/loxilb-incluster-multus.md

 ### PreRequisites

 A functioning K8s cluster with multiple nodes and multus installed.
 [Multus](https://github.com/k8snetworkplumbingwg/multus-cni) plugin can be installed by following the guide [here](https://github.com/k8snetworkplumbingwg/multus-cni/blob/master/docs/how-to-use.md).
+Also, for IPAM to work properly with multus, one might need to use [whereabouts](https://github.com/k8snetworkplumbingwg/whereabouts) plugin as well.
 In the beginning the state of the cluster should be similar to the following :

 ```
 kube-flannel   kube-flannel-ds-cq9rx            1/1     Running            0                5h30m